Get to Know the Junior Center

 Ngozi Oparah is a writer, teacher, and mental health advocate.
 She received her B.S. from Duke University in Neuroscience and Philosophy and is currently completing her MFA in Writing at California College of the Arts.
 Her work is grounded in narrative psychology, writing as healing, and personal identity theories and exploration.

-no.e is a new media artist, composer, electronic musician/Dj, and educator with a PhD in Digital Music Composition (UC Riverside), an MFA in Digital Art/New Media (UC Santa Cruz), and a B.S. in Textiles & Apparel Design (Cornell University).
-Teaching media arts and the science of sound with the Junior Center, Oakland’s Studio One Art Center and Thingamakids, she is also a founding member of the SF Bay area’s SPaZ Collective. no.e’s art addresses pollution and environmental sustainability from a local viewpoint.
-Exploring intersections between sound &science, data, technology, music, and visual art she creates multimodal experiences of compost and other recycled materials that encourage the public to affect a positive difference on our quickly changing climate and ecosystem.
-She has exhibited her art in China, Brazil, Denmark, Indonesia and California; articles appear in Leonardo Journal (51-5), Acoustic Space Journal (16); andconference proceedings include IRCAM’s Music & Hacking (2017) and the International Community of Audio Display (2015).
+no.e is a new media artist, composer, electronic musician/Dj, and educator with a PhD in Digital Music Composition (UCRiverside, an MFA in Digital Art/New Media (UC Santa Cruz, and a B.S. in Textiles & Apparel Design (Cornell University).
+Teaches media arts and the science of sound at the Junior Center, Oakland’s Studio One Art Center and Thingamakids, she is also a founding member of the SF Bay area’s SPaZ Collective. no.e’s art addresses pollution and environmental sustainability from a local viewpoint.
+Exploring intersections between sound &science, data, technology, music, and visual art she creates multi-modal experiences of compost and other recycled materials that encourage the public to affect a positive difference on our quickly changing climate and ecosystem.
+She has exhibited her art in China, Brazil, Denmark, Indonesia and California; articles appear in Leonardo Journal (51-5), Acoustic Space Journal (16); and conference proceedings include IRCAM’s Music & Hacking (2017) and the International Community of Audio Display (2015).

 Susan Spiller Acquistapace